 When to use regular expressions in custom event type goal: In short, Bing Ads requires that advertisers report values for one or more of the following parameters when custom events happen and create custom event type goal(s) specifying which values for these parameters would qualify a custom event as a conversion.
-To learn more, see How to report custom events with UET
+To learn more, see How to track custom events with UET

 - Event category - The category of event you want to track.
 For example, 'video

 - Event action - The type of user interaction you want to track.
 For example, 'play' or 'pause'

 - Event label - The name of the element that caused the action.
 For example, 'trailer' or 'behindthescenes'

 - Event value - A numerical value associated with that event.
 For example, the length of the video played

 Of these four parameters, the first three - Event category, Event action and Event label allow regular expressions to be specified.
 The rules of the regular expressions are the same as what is described above for destination URL type goals.